AndreRudolph/impulsephp-doc/docs/views.md

 <h5><a id="scopes">Scopes</a></h5>

+Though scopes are not relevant for implementing views it is good to at least know the basics of this concept.

 Every view will have it's own scope in place.
 A scope is a technical and organizational concept for a scoped set of components.
-Each scope has an unique identifier (scope id) that uniquely identifies the scope and all of its descendant components.
+Each scope has an unique identifier (scope id) that identifies the scope and all of its descendant components.
+Below you will find a picture with an example view structure and its scope ids.

 <img src="build/static/scopes.png" />